zollder/navi/README.md

 Grading
 -------
-	The program works and is well designed [8 pts] -Threads for DAP and DD have been created
-		-Velocity and position variable access has been protected -Timer classes created and objects instantiated, connected to DAP and DD -Must run for 30 seconds
+	The program works and is well designed [8 pts] -Threads for DAP and DD have been created									(done) -Velocity and position variable access has been protected					(done) -Timer classes created and objects instantiated, connected to DAP and DD	(done) -Must run for 30 seconds
-			*Display all timer pulses and their time annotation -Minimum needed to pass the course
+			*Display all timer pulses and their time annotation	(to do)

 	Timing measurement [4 pts]
-		-Proper calculation of DAP and DD execution time -Individual iterations only
+		-Proper calculation of DAP and DD execution time							(done) -Individual iterations only
-		-Calculate best/worst/average over 30 seconds of execution Understanding of the design [4 pts]
+		-Calculate best/worst/average over 30 seconds of execution  (clock difference for DAP and DD) todo Understanding of the design [4 pts]
 		-Based on Q&A at the time of demonstration
 		-Grades may be different for students in the same group

+		remove mutex lock during cout dd
+		remove negative results produced in dap

 References
 ----------